Indigenous peoples in Guatemala

-Indigenous peoples in Guatemala (Pueblos Indígenas en Guatemala), also known as Native Guatemalans (Guatemaltecos nativos), are the original inhabitants of Guatemala, predating Spanish colonization.
+Indigenous peoples in Guatemala (Pueblos Indígenas en Guatemala), also known as Native Guatemalans (Guatemaltecos nativos), are people in the country of Guatemala who can trace all or most of their ancestry to the original inhabitants of the territory, predating Spanish colonization.

 Guatemala is home to about 6.5 million (43.75%) people of Indigenous heritage belonging to the 22 Mayan peoples (Achi’, Akatec, Awakatec, Chalchitec, Ch’ortí, Chuj, Itzá, Ixil, Jacaltec, Kaq- chikel, K’iche, Mam, Mopan, Poqomam, Poqomchí, Q’anjob’al, Q’eqchí, Sakapultec, Sipakapense, Tektitek, Tz’utujil and Us- pantek), Garífuna and Xinca.
 The Maya are the largest Indigenous population in Guatemala.